 Anorexia nervosa is an illness that impacts women, men, adolescents and children.
 It does not discriminate.
 It affects all ethnicities, cultures and socioeconomic groups.

 It is also the most deadly mental illness, with a higher mortality rate than any other mental illness.
-That’s why it’s important to understand the symptoms and complications of anorexia as well as the facts, including:
+That’s why it’s important to understand the symptoms and complications of anorexia as well as the facts and statistics, including:

 - 9% of American women suffer from anorexia in their lifetime.1

 - 1 in 5 anorexia deaths is by suicide.2

 - Standardized Mortality Ratio (SMR) for Anorexia Nervosa is 5.86 (SMR is a ratio between the observed number of deaths in an study population and the number of deaths would be expected).2